reicalasso/beyond_transformer/docs/archive/benchmark_tasks.md

-# Benchmark Tasks for Neural State Machine Evaluation
+# Benchmark Tasks for PULSE Evaluation

-This document identifies benchmark tasks that require long-term memory and are suitable for evaluating Neural State Machines.
+This document identifies benchmark tasks that require long-term memory and are suitable for evaluating PULSEs.

 ## 1. Long-term Memory Requiring Tasks